 - Updating extensions with new messaging & offers

 - New keywords to bid on

 - New ads with different call to actions

-Successfully running a paid search with the help of a PPC company India account requires focusing on a wide variety of moving parts.
+Successfully running a paid search with the help of a PPC marketing company account requires focusing on a wide variety of moving parts.
 In order to do this, it’s important to schedule regular account check-ups to determine what’s working, what isn’t, and what can be changed.
 By creating a check-up routine, an advertiser’s account can continue to remain healthy for many years to come.